If you’re a casual Christian with no interest in a life-changing relationship with God, this article isn’t for you.

 - Stay in place.
 Just hold your peace.
 You heard the music resume, but that does not mean it’s time to physically leave.
 This is not the time to close up your belongings for the trip to the parking lot.
 You could distract someone the Holy Spirit is dealing with for salvation or healing.
 A few careless missteps could negate the Spirit’s gracious drawing of that person.

 - Stay in position.
 Just remain engaged.
 It’s crucial during this time to stay mentally and spiritually engaged.
 This is not the time to plan the next meal.
 This is the time to stay in a position to serve.
-A fellow church member or a guest could need your help.
+A fellow Christian or a guest could need your help.
 Stay in position so you can serve God by serving them.

 The core protocol during the invitation and the altar service is all about respecting the possibilities.
 God is working behind the scenes to do more than you can imagine.
 So have faith in God.

 If you must leave, please do so discreetly.
 This is the time to demonstrate great concern for others and leave selfishness behind.

 Very few things in this life are more important than spending more time in prayer with your church family.
 These special moments could alter someone’s eternity.

 Altering the altar service begins with you.
 I’ll meet you down there.